boost-entropy-golang/dauth/README.md

 ## How it works

 At it's core StreamingFast services will look for a `TrustedHeaders` object within the context to get user and request information.
 The `dauth` library offers two abstractions (called plugins) to set up a `TrustedHeaders` object in the context:

 - Trusted Plugin
-- GRPC Plugin
+- gRPC Plugin

 You can think of `TrustedHeaders` as HTTP headers.
 StreamingFast services will expect (assuming the call is authenticated) at least 3 headers to identify the user.